nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to list shows.
 2. Trackermon shows a list of shows.
-3. User request a Suggestion from Trackermon.
+3. User requests a suggestion from Trackermon.
 4. Trackermon returns a random show.

    Use case ends.